-When using the FM mode your radio can be set to either scan only for strong signals (typically local stations and major national stations) or to scan all stations including distant radio stations.
+When using the FM mode your sound system can be set to either scan local stations or to scan all stations including distant radio stations.

-- Press the Mode button as needed to select FM radio mode - Press the Menu button to enter the FM menu - 3.
-Rotate the Tuning/Select control until 'Scan setting' is highlighted and then press the control to enter the scan adjustment mode.
+- 1. Press the Mode button as needed to select FM Radio mode. - 2.
+Press the Menu button to enter the FM menu. - Rotate the Tuning/Select control until 'Scan setting' is highlighted and then press the control to enter the scan adjustment mode.
 The current scan setting is indicated with an asterisk. - 4.
 To set your radio so that only the stations with the strongest signals are found during scanning rotate the Tuning/Select control until 'YES' is highlighted.
 Press the Tuning/Select control to confirm the setting.
 (Normally this will restrict scanning to local transmissions.)

-Alternatively, to set your radio so that all available stations are found during scanning (local and distant transmissions) rotate the Tuning/ Select control until 'NO' is highlighted.
+Alternatively, to set your radio so that all available stations are found during scanning (local and distant transmissions) rotate the Tuning/Select control until 'NO' is highlighted.
 Press the Tuning/Select control to confirm the setting.

-Press the Menu button to return to the normal FM mode display.
+5. Press the Menu button to return to the normal FM mode display.